SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 **NOTE:** Developers should read the Developer Guidelines before beginning any work.

 ### Confirm Package Installation
-* Setup > Search for "Installed Packages".
+* Setup > Search for "Installed Packages"
-* Confirm the “Membership Essentials” app is one of the installed packages.
+* Confirm the “Membership Essentials” app is one of the installed packages
-* Add necessary profiles to the Membership App
+* Add necessary profiles to the Membership app
   * Setup > App Manager > Edit "Membership" > User Profiles

 ### Assign users to the Membership: Manage Permission Set